The benefits of cold water swimming

 Some even take ice baths but the jury is out as to whether this is better than heat therapy.
 Experts highlight that this treatment may not be appropriate for all types of exercise and more research is needed to unravel whether heat therapy may be just as beneficial .

-- If you have heart disease, seek medical advice first.
+- If you have a heart condition, seek medical advice first

 Have we convinced you to jump in head first?